MrJorgeXavier/pykotlinswift_generator/README.md

-    "eventMethodName": {  // Method that returns an EventData object "_name": "event-name", // The name property of the EventData object "_params": { // The params property of the EventData object "param1" : "%s", // Dynamic params are added to the method signature "param2" : 42 // Fixed params are defined in the EventData construction },
+    "eventMethodName": {  // Method that returns an EventData object "_name": "event-name", // The name property of the EventData object "_params": { // The params property of the EventData object "param1" : "%s", // Dynamic params are added to the method signature
+            "param2" : 42, // Fixed params are defined in the EventData construction
+            "param3" : "%d{paramName}?", // Dynamic params values that ends with "?" are defined as optional params in the method signature.
+        },
         "_excludeParams": ["defaultParam2"] // Optional.
 Exclude params inherited from the _defaultParams in this group.
     },